- Studying Law at Yale

 Natural Resources Defense Council, Senior Attorney, Water Programs

 In my current position, my work includes a mix of litigation and policy advocacy, as is typical of many attorneys at NRDC.
-On any given day I may be, for example: meeting with federal, state, and local environmental agency officials, elected officials, and legislative staff; consulting with an outside expert consultant or witness; presenting to a conference of government officials or environmental professionals; supervising the preparation of a legal filing for a state or federal court case, or presenting oral argument; reviewing and commenting on a proposed permit or regulation; participating in a governmental advisory committee meeting; preparing and delivering testimony to a City Council, State Legislature, or Congressional committee; leading a strategy session with coalition partners or co-plaintiffs; negotiating a potential settlement of litigation; fielding calls from the press; writing a publication or report on a policy issue; or blogging on NRDC’s website about the issues on which I work.
+On any given day I may be, for example: meeting with federal, state, and local environmental agency officials, elected officials, and legislative staff; consulting with an outside expert consultant or witness; presenting to a conference of government officials or environmental professionals; supervising the preparation of a legal filing for a state or federal court case, or presenting oral argument; reviewing and commenting on a proposed permit or regulation; participating in a governmental advisory committee meeting; preparing and delivering testimony to a City Council, State Legislature, or Congressional committee; leading a strategy session with coalition partners or co-plaintiffs; developing new partnerships with community-based organizations; negotiating a potential settlement of litigation; fielding calls from the press; writing a publication or report on a policy issue; or blogging on NRDC’s website about the issues on which I work.